AmosEgel/smuthi/README.rst

 ------------------------------------
 Things to be implemented next:

- - plane wave based coupling for close non-spherical particles
+ - plane wave based coupling for close non-spherical particles (by Dominik Theobald, in progress)
- - packages for the evaluation of bidirectional scattering distrubtion function and emission efficiency
+ - faster runtime when running on CPU only (by Konstantin Ladutenko)